June 02, 2026 by Natasa Djalovic

 Types of archived data

-The most common data types being archived today are:
+The most common data types archived are:

 • Email (with attachments and all relevant metadata)

-• Internal and external collaboration platforms (Teams, Zoom, Slack, Meet etc.)
+• Internal and external collaboration platforms (Teams, Zoom, Slack, Meet, etc.)

-• Instant messaging platforms (e.g. WhatsApp)
+• Instant messaging platforms (e.g., WhatsApp, Signal, WeChat)

-• Mobile calls, voicemail and text messages
+• Mobile calls, voicemail, and text messages

 • Websites

-5 Major Benefits of Data Archiving
+6 Major Benefits of Data Archiving

 Data archiving is a crucial aspect of any business operation that wants to take care of its data and stay compliant.